The Mormon Church Is Making A Big Change After Women Said They Were Encouraged To Stay With Their Abusers

-The Mormon church announced Monday it was issuing new guidelines to clergy after numerous women reported suffering physical, psychological, emotional, and sexual abuse at home, and said they were counseled to remain in their relationships.
+The Mormon church announced Monday it was issuing new guidelines to local leaders after numerous women said they suffered physical, psychological, emotional, and sexual abuse at home and went to their church leaders for guidance, but were counseled to remain in their relationships.

-The changes were made to the abuse guidelines of the Church of Jesus Christ of Latter-day Saints, and are meant for the religion's local, volunteer clergy — known as bishops and stake presidents.
+The significant changes were made to the abuse guidelines of the Church of Jesus Christ of Latter-day Saints, and are meant for the religion's local, volunteer clergy — known as bishops and stake presidents.
 Though the church has long had more general polices on how to deal with members suffering abuse, as of Monday the guidelines now state that "members should never be encouraged to remain in a home or situation that is abusive or unsafe."

 Clergy members are also now advised against ignoring abuse allegations.